actions/runner-images/images/linux/Ubuntu1604-README.md

 # Ubuntu 16.04.6 LTS
-The following software is installed on machines with the 20200406.2 update.
+The following software is installed on machines with the 20200415.3 update.
 ***
+- Homebrew on Linux (Homebrew 2.2.13
+Homebrew/linuxbrew-core (git revision 299f4; last commit 2020-04-15))
 - 7-Zip 9.20
 - Ansible (ansible 2.9.6)
 - AzCopy (azcopy 7.3.0-netcore)